CmdZOD-Git/Godot_RTS/dev_log.md

 3. DONE Health regen & associated particles
 4. DONE Hit impact
 5. DONE Basic UI for selected unit
-6. 33% Transform Unit & Action box to transform
+6. 90% Transform Unit & Action box to transform
 	+ DONE Create a second type of player Unit
-	+ Create a UI to switch one selected unit to the new type
+	+ 75% DONE Create a UI to switch one selected unit to the new type
-	+ Add a bouton to switch a selected new type to old type => I'm still trying to find the proper way to do it...
+	+ DONE Add a bouton to switch a selected new type to old type 6' DONE added Y-sort logic to Main
 7. Ranged unit
 8. Ranged area attack
 9. Auto attack in range